DIVYA-KUMARI12/LLM-Powered-Text-Classification-API/README.md

 • GitHub: https://github.com/DIVYA-KUMARI12

-✨ Built as part of the AI Engineer Assignment (Tagbox)
+✨ Built as a personal project demonstrating skills in LLM-powered text classification and API development.